Our 7 Pillars To A Healthy Brain

 Sleeping 7-8 hours a night

-Deep and restful sleep strengthens neuroplasticity.
+Deep and restful sleep strengthens neuroplasticity and a healthy brain.
 Recent research has discovered that sleep is the time when the brain removes toxins that accumulate during wakeful hours and can contribute to brain disorders such as Alzheimer’s disease.
-This is like taking out the brain trash and it occurs because of the “glymphatic” system that uses the brain’s blood vessels to pump cerebral spinal fluid through the brain’s tissues, in effect pumping out garbage that collects during the day.
+This is like taking out the brain trash and it occurs because of the “glymphatic” system that uses the brain’s blood vessels to pump cerebral spinal fluid through the brain’s tissues.
+In effect pumping out the garbage that collects during the day.
 This process takes a lot of energy.
 We only seem to have this energy during sleep when we are not actively processing wakeful information.

 Maintaining Mental Stimulation

 Mental activity improves neuroplasticity.
 You can’t stop exercising your biceps after age 50 and expect them to stay strong for a lifetime.
 This stands true for your brain, too.
 Health experts across all fields now commonly advise adults to engage in mentally stimulating activities on a regular basis to keep the mind young.

 Being around others stimulates neuroplasticity and a healthy brain.
 Cognitive decline and memory loss are typical for the aging population, but not inevitable.
 While many people look straight toward medicine and pharmaceuticals for brain support, some studies suggest that you should actually be looking toward your friends, instead.

 Mental fitness maintains neuroplasticity.
 We seek personal trainers when we want to get physically fit.
 We seek medical doctors when we have physical illness and we need to seek mental health professionals when we want to improve mental fitness.
 When needed, treatments have been developed and tested to successfully reduce symptoms for many cognitive health concerns.
 Recent research suggests that the large majority of people benefit from psychotherapy.

 Achieving Regular O3i Monitoring